anuj30shah/CheXpert-Multilabel-Model/README.md

 # CheXpert-Multilabel-Model
 Code to create and train a deep learning model to predict multiple (multilabel) abnormalities and diagnoses from 14 different categories.
-Uses transfer learning building on architecture of ResNet50 Model.
+Applied transfer learning with ResNet50 architecture to enhance the performance of my classifier, leveraging pre-trained weights on the CheXpert dataset for improved accuracy in irregularity diagnosis.
+Also plots loss per epoch to analyze model accuracy during training.